chipflask/twodina/README.md

 Gamepads and keyboard are supported.

-- Player 1: WASD keys to move, left shift to run
+- Player 1: WASD keys to move, left shift to walk
-- Player 2: Arrow keys to move, right shift to run
+- Player 2: Arrow keys to move, right shift to walk
 - Escape to exit

 ### Building